Background pattern

 • if you have had seizures (fits) or suffer from epilepsy

-• if you suffer from depression and are taking antidepressants, as some may interact with tramadol (see “Other medicines and Tradonal retard”).
+• if you suffer from depression and are taking antidepressants, as some may interact with tramadol (see "Other medicines and Tradonal Retard").

-Respiratory problems related to sleep
+Respiratory disorders related to sleep

 Extreme fatigue, loss of appetite, severe abdominal pain, nausea, vomiting, or low blood pressure.
 This may indicate that you have adrenal insufficiency (low cortisol levels).
-If you experience any of these symptoms, inform your doctor, who will decide whether you should take a hormone supplement.
+If you experience any of these symptoms, inform your doctor, who will decide whether you should take a hormonal supplement.

 Tolerance, dependence, and addiction

-Dependence or addiction can cause a feeling of loss of control over the amount of medicine you should use or the frequency with which you should use it.
+Dependence or addiction can cause a feeling of lack of control over the amount of medicine you need to use or how often you need to use it.

 • You or any member of your family have abused alcohol or experienced dependence on it, prescription medicines, or illegal drugs ("addiction").